BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 - If you have any questions that you don't think are bugs, please post them in [discussions](https://github.com/BirdeeHub/nixCats-nvim/discussions) so that others may benefit from any answers in the future.

+- Help with docs and readme!
+I find writing docs hard.
+  Being clear in writing and getting your point across is an art.

 - If you suspect a bug, please leave an [issue](https://github.com/BirdeeHub/nixCats-nvim/issues) so that we can address it.

-- PLEASE HELP WITH DOCS AND README!!!

 - Improving and standardising the templates.